Collection Security Guidelines

 - 52129 - Research Trust Fund

-In accordance with University policy, the Responsible Signature Authority (DeptID Manager/PI) has the prime responsibility for authorization of expenditures for his/her DeptID’s.
+In accordance with University policy, the Responsible Signature Authority (DeptID Manager/PI) has the prime responsibility for authorization of expenditures for their DeptIDs.
 The Responsible Signature Authority listed on a DeptID may delegate Signature Authority to another staff member (Students cannot receive signature delegation).
-Listed below are the two Signature Delegation Forms and their use:
+Click this link to submit your Signature Delegation Kuali Form.

 - Signature Delegation for Non-Sponsored Chartstrings